 San Bernardino: Full coverage

 It also came after reports that Malik made a public declaration of loyalty to ISIS’ leader while the attack was underway.
 Three U.S. officials familiar with the investigation told CNN on Friday that Malik posted to Facebook a pledge of allegiance to ISIS leader Abu Bakr al-Baghdadi.

-The couple’s motivation for the attack is a key focus for investigators.
-But ISIS’ acknowledgment of Malik and Farook as supporters doesn’t mean they were members or that someone from the group ordered it, said retired Air Force Lt.
-Col. Rick Francona, a CNN military analyst and a former intelligence officer.
+While the couple’s motivation for the attack is a key focus for investigators, the terror group’s acknowledgment of them as supporters doesn’t mean they were members or that someone from the group ordered it, Francona said.

 ISIS, when claiming responsibility for other terrorist attacks, would call attackers “knights” or “soldiers” rather than supporters.
 It has, however, urged sympathizers to carry out attacks on their own.